ErpNetDocs/tech/advanced/custom-attributes/domain-with-property-allowed-values.md

 If you use Example 1, you can conclude that:

 - 'Property 1' is compatible with 'Property 2'.
 Both of them are compatible with 'Property 3' and 'Property 5'.
-On the other hand, 'Property 1', 'Property 2', 'Property 3' and 'Property 5' are compatible with еach other.
+Therefore, 'Property 1', 'Property 2', 'Property 3' and 'Property 5' are compatible with еach other.

 - 'Property 4' is compatible with none of the above.